 Positioned in the Park Pavilion on Canada Square, a stone’s throw from Canary Wharf station, The Parlour is a beautiful bar & restaurant perfect for all-day drinking, dining and unwinding.
 For one, there is a substantial alfresco terrace (tick!), said terrace is complete with its own bar overlooking Canada Square Park (double tick!), and is the ideal location to spend some much-needed quality time in the company of food friends, good food, fine wine and cocktails.

 The Park Pavilion, 40 Canada Square Park, E14 5FW

 Come rain or shine, Angelina in Dalston has always been good to us.
 Now, come rain or shine, you can get your fix of some of the best food in town, thanks to the restaurant’s terrace which makes the perfect people-watching spot for this bustling Dalston destination.
-Ideal for groups looking to celebrate the great unlock in style and foodie lovers alike, Angelina is ready to welcome guests back from April 12th.
+Ideal for groups looking to celebrate and foodie lovers alike.

 Blackhorse Beer Mile